tusharpandey13/express-mongoose-boilerplate/README.md

 ### Usage

 By default, the server is started at `PORT` 8080, but this can be changed by setting the `PORT` config var as described below.
+To open the frontend, enter `http://localhost:8080` in your browser.

 ### Cofiguration